 without duress.

-Signed this
+Signed this day of

-MANU
+Allroydd -

 ALLAN BORTNICK Witness Signature

+Signed this 28 day of April

-Signed this day ofApril , 2022.
+Signed this 28 day of April , 2022.

 Andrew .

 Andrew Parr, CAE Chief Executive Officer

-5. I acknowledge that I am entering into this undertaking freely, voluntarily and
+5. I acknowledge that I am entering into this undertaking freely, voluntarily and and